Gregory Abrahamian, MDTransplant

-Select University Health Transplant Center for high-quality, innovative deceased- or living-donor liver transplant surgery.
+Select University Health Transplant Institute for high-quality, innovative deceased- or living-donor liver transplant surgery.
 Our compassionate, patient-centered care will put you at ease.

 If your liver specialist recommends a transplant to treat your liver failure, you’ll need to go through our evaluation and approval process.
 Your transplant assessment will include: